-2. Formal Stage 1
+Formal Stage 1

 If you have not resolved your issue by informal means, or you wish to refer it directly to a formal process you should contact the headteacher.
-If your complaint is about the headteacher you should contact the chair of governors via the school office or by email at governors@stmarys.richmond.sch.uk.
+If your complaint is about the headteacher you should contact the chair of governors c/o the school.
 It is helpful if you can give a brief outline of your concern on the school's complaints form.
-You will receive an acknowledgement of receipt within 3 working days and a reply explaining the action to be taken within 10 working days.